- This article covers the following topics:

 Product cost | 88,350 | 89,600 |

 GST applies to almost all the electronic goods, which includes air conditioners.
 There are four major tax rates under GST, i.e 5%, 12%, 18% and 28%.
 Essential goods are charged at 5%.
 The standard rates charged are 12% and 18%.
 Luxury items are charged at 28%.
-Air conditioners are considered as a luxury item and are hence charged at 28%.
+Air conditioners are considered as a luxury item and are hence charged a GST rate of 28%.
 However, with the climate changes and an increase in temperature, air conditioners are no more a luxury item.
-It has become a necessity now.3.
-What is the value of supply to compute GST on air conditioners?
+It has mostly become a necessity in many Indian cities.

 8415 | Air conditioner with a motor fan for changing temperature and humidity. |